Wellbeing Peer Support Network

 Wellbeing Peer Support - profiles and contact list

-My name is Vicki and I work as a Business Relationship Manager in the Knowledge Transfer Centre.
-I joined the university in 2017 initially to work in Food and Nutritional Sciences and moved to my current role a year later.
-I've always worked in science communication-type roles, initially in education and moving to industrial collaboration since coming to Reading.
+My name is Vicki and I work as a Careers Consultant in the Central Careers Team.
+I joined the university in 2017 initially to work in Food and Nutritional Sciences, then moved to a role in KTC where I worked until 2022 when I joined careers.
+I've always worked in science & communication-type roles, initially in education and moving to industrial collaboration and innovation, and now I’m happy to be back in a more student facing role.

 I'm a mum of two little girls and I have an old dog too, I work full-time, in any spare time I can find I love to cycle, run, cook and camp (not necessarily in that order!).
 I like to spend as much time outside as I can!

-I've experienced some challenging times related to child-loss (two miscarriages) and work stress (challenging manager - in another organisation!) and have been very fortunate to have had some incredible support from friends, family, professionals and colleagues.
+I've experienced some challenging times and have been very fortunate to have had some incredible support from friends, family, professionals and colleagues.
 I've supported friends and family through similar times and am often asked for advice.
-I can't promise to fix things for you but I can, and will, listen.
+I can't promise to fix things for you, but I can, and will, listen.
 Please don't feel alone, there's always someone who will listen, you just need to reach out.

 You can contact me via email firstname.lastname@example.org or on 0118 378 6956.